Download a FREE E-Book with 20 Easy Weeknight Dinners

 • Dill pickles – Chopped dill pickles give this tuna egg salad a burst of flavor.
 You can also use a bit of sweet pickle relish or dill pickle relish instead of chopped pickles to save time.

 • Greek yogurt – I like to add some plain Greek yogurt for more protein, but you can also do all mayo for a more classic egg salad taste.
+I think that greek yogurt makes an extra creamy tuna salad that I personally love.

 • Mayonnaise – the creaminess and tang of the mayo brings the tuna and egg salad together especially when it mixes with the boiled egg yolks.
+Mayo is the perfect binder to bring all of the ingredients together.

 • Dijon mustard – a bit of dijon adds so much great flavor to the egg salad.
 If you aren’t a fan of dijon mustard, you can use any mustard you like.
 You could even tray using some lemon juice and lemon zest instead.